 The small intestine absorbs about 80% of the alcohol we consume.
 The organ has three major regions.

 - The duodenum is the first section.
 It’s about ten inches long.
-The duodenum mixes chyme from the stomach with liver bile and pancreatic juice.
+It mixes chyme with liver bile and pancreatic juice.
 This completes the digestive process.

 - The jejunum is the middle section of the small intestine.
 It’s about three feet long.
 This is where most nutrients are absorbed.
 Also, it’s where most alcohol is absorbed.

 - The ileum is the last section of the small intestine.
 It’s about six feet long and empties into the large intestine.
-The ileum completes the absorption of nutrients not absorbed in the jejunum.
-The ileum also absorbs alcohol.
+The ileum completes the absorption of nutrients not yet absorbed.
+It also absorbs alcohol.

 The large intestine continues the process of absorbing

 nutrients.
 It’s largely there that the body produces its own alcohol.
-The process is endogenous ethanol production.
-Yeast converts sugar into carbon dioxide and alcohol.
+Yeast converts sugar into alcohol and gas.

 The large intestine (including the rectum) also absorbs alcohol.
 Usually, there is little alcohol remaining in the large intestine.
 Yet it rapidly absorbs alcohol directly into the bloodstream.